isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Hotels**

-Hotels are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/hotels_ver17Dec2020.pdf" target="_blank">document</a> [last updated 17 Dec 20].
+Hotels are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/hotels_ver22Jan2021.pdf" target="_blank">document</a> [last updated 22 Jan 21].
 You can also refer to the Singapore Tourism Board <a href = "https://www.stb.gov.sg/content/stb/en/home-pages/advisory-for-hotels.html" target="_blank">website</a>.

 #### **Landscape-related Services**